 These discounted gift cards can then be used to pay different types of taxes.

-Whether you owe the IRS taxes come April 15th or prefer to send estimated taxes each quarter, anyone can use gift cards to pay their tax liabilities.
+Whether you owe the IRS taxes come April 15th or prefer to send estimated taxes, anyone can use gift cards to pay their tax liabilities.

 This blog post will walk you through the steps to using gift cards to send tax payments yourself.